nickbota/Unity-Platformer-Episode-14/README.md

 # Unity-Platformer-Episode-14
-In this episode we'll a pause menu with the option to change some settings and a game over screen.
+In this episode we'll add a proper game over scenario and a game over screen with some options.

 https://www.youtube.com/watch?v=3tQSAtaSwvc&ab_channel=Pandemonium